vmgarcia/ticketservice/README.md

 # ticketservice

+for gradlew command use './gradlew' for linux/mac and 'gradlew.bat' for windows

 To execute the code and run the tests download the files into a local directory and run for